4dn-dcic/fish_omics_format/docs/source/vol_quality.rst

 However, to align with existing `Light Microscopy Model (LiMi-Model) <https://doi.org/10.1038/s41592-021-01327-9>`_ of metadata specifications, the use of specific column names and descriptions is *conditionally required* in case the described metric is reported.
 As an example, the column name ``Raw_X`` is conditionally required in case the user intends to report the sub-pixel X coordinate of this SM Localization event, as determined before any performed post-processing correction procedures (i.e. drift correction, chromatic correction, etc.,).

 The table is mandatorily indexed by ``Loc_ID`` and each row corresponds to an individual SM Localization event.
 The ``Loc_ID`` column must be immediately followed by ``Channel`` and ``Fluor``.
-All other columns, including conditionally required ones, may be ordered at the user's discretion, as may the rows.
+All other columns, including conditionally required and optional (Optional Column, OC) ones, must follow the three required columns and may be ordered at the user's discretion, as may the rows.

 .. warning:: All **MANDATORY** header fields and column names are indicated in **bold**.
 All *conditionally required* header fields and column names are indicated in *italics*.